 \section{Introduction}

-First-order methods have gained significant attention over the past decade due to their low computational cost per iteration, modest memory requirements, and ability to warm-start from previous solutions~\cite{beckFirstOrderMethodsOptimization2017,ryuLargeScaleConvexOptimization2022}.
-These advantages make them particularly valuable for large-scale problems in data science and machine learning, as well as embedded optimization applications in engineering and optimal control.
+First-order methods have gained significant attention over the past decade due to their low computational cost per iteration, modest memory requirements, and ability to warm-start from previous solutions~\citep{beckFirstOrderMethodsOptimization2017,ryuLargeScaleConvexOptimization2022}.
+These advantages make them valuable for large-scale problems in data science and machine learning, as well as embedded optimization applications in engineering and optimal control.

-These algorithms have been around since the 1950s~\cite{MargueriteWolfe1956}, and have been extended to handle nondifferentiable functions and constraints via proximal operators~\cite{parikhProximalAlgorithms2014}, and composite functions via operator splitting techniques such as the alternating directions method of multipliers (ADMM)~\cite{boydstephenDistributedOptimizationStatistical2010}, or primal-dual hybrid gradient method (PDHG)~\cite{chambolleFirstOrderPrimalDualAlgorithm2011}.
-Recently, several general-purpose solvers based on first-order methods appeared in the literature, including PDLP~\cite{applegatePracticalLargeScaleLinear2021,applegateFasterFirstorderPrimaldual2023} for linear programs (LPs), OSQP~\cite{stellatoOSQPOperatorSplitting2020} for quadratic programs (QPs), and SCS~\cite{ocpb:16,odonoghue:21} and COSMO~\cite{garstkaCOSMOConicOperator2021} for semidefinite programs (SDPs).
-Despite these advances, the behavior of these algorithms are still highly sensitive to data, often exhibiting slow convergence for badly-scaled problems.
+These algorithms date to the 1950s~\citep{MargueriteWolfe1956} and have been extended to nondifferentiable functions and constraints via proximal operators~\citep{parikhProximalAlgorithms2014} and to composite objectives via operator-splitting methods, including the alternating direction method of multipliers (ADMM)~\citep{boydstephenDistributedOptimizationStatistical2011} and the primal-dual hybrid gradient method (PDHG)~\citep{chambolleFirstOrderPrimalDualAlgorithm2011}.
+Recently, several general-purpose solvers based on first-order methods have appeared, including PDLP~\citep{applegatePracticalLargeScaleLinear2021,applegateFasterFirstorderPrimaldual2023} for linear programs, OSQP~\citep{stellatoOSQPOperatorSplitting2020} for quadratic programs, and SCS~\citep{odonoghue:21,ocpb:16} and COSMO~\citep{garstkaCOSMOConicOperator2021} for semidefinite programs (SDPs).
+Despite these advances, the behavior of these algorithms is still highly sensitive to data, often exhibiting slow convergence for badly scaled problems.